StackVista/stackstate-docs/configure/logging/enable-logging.md

 ### StackState UI

-#### Check functions
+#### Checks

-You can find the ID of check functions in the StackState UI.
+You can find the ID of a check in the StackState UI.

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.
 3. Find the section for "checks"
-4. Find the check function you want to set the logging level for and copy the value from the field `id`.
+4. Find the check you want to set the logging level for and copy the value from the field `id`.

 ![Show JSON](/.gitbook/assets/v41_show-json.png)

-Use the ID to [set the logging level](#set-the-logging-level-for-a-function-or-event-handler) for the function.
+- You can use the ID from the output to [set the logging level](#set-the-logging-level-for-a-check-event-handler-or-function) for the check.

 ## See also